Any2HRTF/PPM/README.md

 Python interface to a parametric pinna model based on cubic Bézier curves (BezierPPM) [1].

+## Requirement

+Python 3.10 is required to use the software.
+It is recommended to setup a environment using e.g. conda.

 ## Installation

 Get the pre-built Python wheel from the [releases](https://github.com/Any2HRTF/PPM/releases/latest) page and install it using pip: